|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Other strategies for coping when losing control may include calling a family member, or going to the hospital.
 Tyler agreed that getting help immediately was the best thing he could do?
 Think of your Tyler.
 If your client experiences positive symptoms or relapse, could these coping strategies help your client reduce symptoms?

-On this track we have discussed coping with positive symptoms of schizophrenic psychosis.
+In this section, we have discussed coping with positive symptoms of schizophrenic psychosis.
 Three specific coping strategies for positive symptoms of schizophrenic psychosis we discussed are reality testing, self talk, and coping when losing control.

-On the next track we will discuss skills for communicating effectively.
+In the next section, we will discuss skills for communicating effectively.
 The six skills for communicating effectively are getting to the point, directly expressing feelings, giving positive feedback, making positive requests, checking out feelings, and taking breaks.

 Others who bought this Schizophrenia Course